Emergency Medicine Fellowship

 Instructional Strategy

-• Eight core faculty will provide weekly protected teaching sessions on core emergency medicine topics framed by reading Tintinalli’s Emergency Medicine with a goal of completing this text by year’s end
+• Eight core faculty will provide weekly protected teaching sessions on core emergency medicine topics

-• The Fellow will travel to outside tertiary care centers to rotate in Trauma Surgery and Pediatric Emergency Medicine.
-One month for elective rotation is included.
+• The Fellow will travel to University of Connecticut, a tertiary care level I trauma center, to rotate in Trauma Surgery and Pediatric Emergency Medicine.

 Evaluation Method